SanjoSolutions/minecraft-building-tools/README.md

 * Fill tool block selection tool: an item with which you can select the block type that is used by the other fill tools.
 * Remove tool: an item which you can replace a space with air.
 * Copy tool: an item for copying a space.
+* Cut tool: an item for cutting a space.
+Can be pasted multiple times, like with copy & paste for text.
 * Paste tool: an item for pasting a copied space.
+* Paste 180° degree rotated tool: an item for pasting a copied space rotated by 180° on the y-axis.

 ## Requirements